ssec/polar2grid/doc/source/introduction.rst

 component see the :doc:`design_overview` Appendix.

-In |project| a majority of the functionality is provided by the open source SatPy library created by the PyTroll group.
+In |project| a majority of the functionality is provided by the open source SatPy library created by the Pytroll group.
 More information on SatPy and the capabilities it provides to python users can be found in the `SatPy documentation <https://satpy.readthedocs.io/en/latest/>`_.